Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 Let’s move on to another scenario.

-The time is right, and you’re ready to send your second batch of outreach messages to your newly added prospects.
+The time is right, and you’re ready to send your second batch of outreach messages to your newly added leads.

 How do you do that without including the ones you’ve already contacted before?